okankop/Efficient-3DCNNs/README.md

 # Efficient-3DCNNs
 PyTorch Implementation of the article "[Resource Efficient 3D Convolutional Neural Networks](https://arxiv.org/pdf/1904.02422.pdf)", codes and pretrained models.

+## Update!

+3D ResNet and 3D ResNeXt models are added!
+The details of these models can be found in [link](https://arxiv.org/pdf/1711.09577.pdf).

 ## Requirements

 * [PyTorch 1.0.1.post2](http://pytorch.org/)